fattard/FlagsEditorEXPlugin/README.md

 After finishing editing, export your save data from the base application.

-**Note: The lists may contain unused data, which will be filtered out later, as documentation on the flags progresses.**
 **No safety checks are done at all, so any combination of changes may cause issues like softlocks, crashes and permanent data loss.**
 **Save data backups are strongly recommended before going into flags editing.**